rapidspeciation/Shiny_Ikiam_Database_Manager/README.md

 ## How it works

 The app provides a secure, multi-user interface to interact with a central database hosted on Google Sheets.
-It authenticates users via a local `users.json` file and connects to Google Sheets using a service account.
+It connects to Google Sheets using a service account.
 Changes made by users are first saved to a local state on the server.
 An authorized user can then review, manage, and commit these changes in batches to the master Google Sheet, ensuring data integrity and providing an audit trail.

 ## Features